beckn/Unified-Energy-Interface/docs/example-implementations/ev-charging.md

 The provider platform (BPP) sends the catalogs of all nearby charging providers to the BAP.
 The catalog will consist of various charging stations with their respective attributes such as charging types, connector types, power rating.

->**Note**: The BPP is not expected to run an inventory check before it sends out their catalogs.
-They are free to send out their entire catalogs, but if a BAP has a request with specific timing, they can send appropraite catalogs.
-The BPP can also send add ons in their catalogs that the BAP can avail.
+> **Note**: The BPP is not expected to run an inventory check before it sends out their catalogs.
+They are free to send out their entire catalogs, but if a BAP has a request with specific timing, they can send the appropraite catalogs.
+The BPP can also choose to send add ons in their catalogs that the BAP can avail.

-#### Step 3: The BAP selects EV Charger or Battery Swapping Service
+#### Step 3: The BAP selects a EV Charger Service

 Selects the provider which satisfies user requirements.
-In this stage, the user may select additional features such as:
+In this stage, The BAP may select additional features such as:

-1. User can select his required services (such as EV Charging or Battery Swapping) from the catalog of provider
+1. The BAP can select his required services (such as EV Charging) from the catalog of provider
-2. User selects the vehicle type of his EV (2-wheeler/3-wheeler/4-wheeler), selects the battery type (such as log9 battery), and also provides the EV's information.
-3. User can block/reserve the charger/swap service for a certain time slot, along with the start and duration times of the session.
+2. The BAP can block/reserve the charger/swap service for a certain time slot, along with the start and duration times of the session.
-4. User can select the charger type he wants to use such as A.C. or D.C. and Connector types like CCS2 etc.,
+3. The BAP can select the charger type he wants to use such as A.C. or D.C. and Connector types like CCS2 etc.,
-5. User can select quantity of energy required in units of kwh.
+4. The BAP can select quantity of energy required in units of kwh.

-- no of units
-- location
-- time slot
+5. The BAP can select the provider based on a location that helps them fulfill their intent.

 #### Step 4: Provider sends quoted price

-The provider will receive the order based on the user requirements.
+The provider will receive the order based on the BAP's requirements.
 The user gets the quoted price, including the breakdown of the price details.
 The breakdown should include:

 - Tariff per unit (i.e., INR/KWh), the tariff per unit might change by the service type, charger type and location of Energy Charger Provider
-- (or) Price for Battery Swapping
 - Price for reservation
-- Taxes <br >

-addtn
-- send quote
-- add discounts
-- add ons (free car wash, service, discounts)
+Apart from this, the provider can include add ons to the items for the BAP, these add ons can be services that can be availed in that location.
+In the case of EV charging it could be free car wash, free tyre pressure check etc.

+Providers can also include discounts to the items based on partnerships or subscriptions.

 #### Step 5: The BAP initiates the order

-The BAP initializes the order by providing billing details.
+The BAP initializes the order by providing billing details, apart from the details of the items chosen.
 Here, the BAP will provide their `Name`, `Email ID` and `Phone Number` and updates the payment details

-- can send vehicle details, partnership with a company
+The BAP can send vehicle details to avail add ons and offers for that particular vehicle type or company.

 #### Step 6: Provider sends draft order

 The provider sends the draft order with the payment and fulfilment terms to the user-side.
-Based on how much units of Electrical Energy user used during charging as tariff_per_unit as already mentioned above in INR/KWh or the Price for Battery Swapping Service
+Based on how much units of Electrical Energy user used during charging as tariff_per_unit as already mentioned above in INR/KWh
 If the user also done the reservation/block the transaction includes the price for block/use-up price as well The tariff_per_unit might change with the charger type as we know that A.C. charger type has different price compared to D.C. charger type.

 During this interaction, the BPP can block the charger for the specified amount of time at that particular price and wait for a confirm call.
-Quote will no longer be valid.
-Recalculate the quote, applies user oe vehicle specific promotions or discounts

-use ttl in quote to inform quote only available for this time.
+The quote will no longer be valid after a certain amount of time.
+The quote would have to be re-calculated for a new order.
- BPP sends payment link
+The BPP sends the payment link, the BAP uses the link to complete the payment.

-Network can decide on the payment terms and settlements

 #### Step 7: The BAP confirms the order

-The BAP sees the draft order and confirms it by agreeing to the payment and fulfilment terms and conditions The confirm status will sent to the provider saying that user has paid the price and satisfied the fulfillment terms
+The BAP sees the draft order and confirms it by agreeing to the payment and fulfilment terms and conditions The confirm status will sent to the provider saying that user has paid the price and satisfied the fulfillment terms, the order will also have instructions on how to connect to the charger.

 #### Step 8: Provider sends the order activation

-The provider will activate the order and informs user that the order is activated
+The provider will activate the order when the user updates the provider to start the charging.

 #### Step 9: User checks the status of the order

-The user requests to check the updates/status of his/her order
+The BAP requests to check the updates/status of their order, this can include the percentage of charge completed.

 #### Step 10: Provider sends the status of the order

-The provider will send the order updates with current status to the user
+The provider will send the order updates with current status to the BAP

+#### Step 11: The BAP or the provider cancels the order.

+The BAP or the provider can cancel the order for various reasons.
+The provider can cancel the order if there is failure on their side, in which case the appropriate refund will be processed.

 ## Search (Searching for EV Chargers)

-1. The user declares the intent for EV Charging/Battery Swap to the providers
+1. The user declares the intent for EV Charging to the providers
 2. Providers publish the catalog of their services

 ### User-side Actions

 A EV user can declare their intent for charging their EV in many ways like:

-- Searching for EV Charging/Battery Swap Providers based on current location of user
+- Searching for EV Charging Providers based on current location of user
 - Searching for EV Charging Providers based on quantity required
-- Searching for Battery Swap Providers based on battery type
-- Searching for EV Charging/Battery Swap Providers based on Name/Code of provider
+- Searching for EV Charging based on Name/Code of provider
-- Searching for EV Charging/Battery Swap Providers based on ratings
+- Searching for EV Charging Providers based on ratings
 - View list of energy sources, such as EV chargers, Solar Farms providing EV charging, Houses providing EV charging, Battery Swap Providers etc.
-- Viewing the catalog/details of services provided by a particular charging/Battery Swap provider

 ### Provider-side Actions